Chapter 1: The Wish

 "You're asking me to run away?"

-“No,” he said, shoving her in the direction of the cat demon.
-“I’m telling you to!”
+"No," he said, shoving her in the direction of the cat demon.
+"It's an order!"

 With those words, he took off in a running blur toward Naraku.
 Kagome was left behind to stare after him in dismay.

 But what Inuyasha saw next wasn't any better.
 Miroku was in a contortion of pain, writhing on the ground as Shippo and Kirara guarded him from demon attacks.
-Not too far away, Sesshomaru was leaning on a rock wall, straining for breath as he clutched a gaping hole in his chest.
-In a sunken crater lay the wolf prince; his bloodied legs were limp on the ground.
+In the distance, Sesshomaru was leaning on a rock wall, straining for breath as he clutched a gaping hole in his chest.
+A sunken crater held the wolf prince, his legs bloodied and broken.
 The putrid odour of death was making itself more palpable as Inuyasha neared the fray.

 Inuyasha raised his sword to unleash a backlash wave.
 Massive tentacles were pierced by the onslaught of energy, writhing like worms as they were severed from the demon lord's body.
 But despite the intensity of the attack, Naraku barely flinched.

-"You disappoint me Inuyasha," he said, smirking as his body regenerated.
+"You disappoint me Inuyasha," he said as parts of his torso regenerated.
 "I thought you knew by now that nothing could penetrate this body.
-I will always rebuild myself.
-And don't think I didn't notice Kikyou aiming her arrow at me."
+Kouga's tribe has tried and failed.
+But even then, don't think for a second that I didn't notice Kikyou aiming her arrow at me."

 Inuyasha cursed under his breath as Naraku's red eyes locked onto Kikyou's figure.
-She remained impassive as she met his gaze, holding her ground as she continued to chant the mantra.
+She remained impassive as she met his gaze, holding her ground as she chanted the mantra.
 The blue aura glowed around her as it charged the sacred arrow notched to her bow.

 There was something sickening about Naraku's stare that made the hanyou's spine crawl.
 But when those blood-red eyes turned to Kagome, Inuyasha snarled.